 Chota is located in a long valley region approximately 35 km north of Ibarra on the Pan American Highway.
 Leaving Ibarra, the countryside quickly becomes dry, desolate and fairly devoid of plants and trees.

-The Chota Valley sits between the two mountain ranges of the Andes in 3 provinces, including Imbabura province.
+The valley sits between the two mountain ranges of the Andes in 3 provinces, including Imbabura province.

 The population of the town is of African descent.
 Their ancestors arrived in Ecuador in the 17th and 18th centuries as slaves for Jesuit mines and sugar cane plantations.
 In addition, there was a thriving agricultural trade in coca and cotton.

-Today the people there make their living raising sugar cane and animals such as goats and pigs and brewing a strong brandy known as aguardiente.
-The artists are well-known for their sculpture and masks.
+Today the people still make their living raising sugar cane and animals such as goats and pigs.
+They brew a strong alcoholic beverage known as aguardiente.

 Along with some friends, Gary and I braved the long, dry bus ride from Cotacachi to Ibarra for a carnival celebration next to the Chota River.
 The event attracted thousands of locals and foreigners for several days of dancing, music, poetry readings, Afro-Ecuadorian cuisine, fireworks and art exhibits in an effort to bring tourism and recognition to the region.